 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

-A high school diploma or equivalent is the most common level of education achieved by those in careers related to optometric support, with approximately 33.3% of workers getting one.
+An associate's degree is the most common level of education achieved by those in careers related to optometric support, with approximately 27.7% of workers getting one.
 Find out other typical degree levels for optometric support workers below.

 |Level of Education||Percentage of Workers|